Nick Di Paolo: Personal life

 Di Paolo married his wife Andrea in March 2003.
 They have been together since 1994.
 After returning to New York City in the early 2000s, Di Paolo moved to Tarrytown, New York.
 This was followed by a move to New Castle in Westchester County, New York in 2004.
 In April 2019, Di Paolo and his wife Andrea moved to Georgia.
 His father Nicholas G. DiPaolo, a former Marine, died of Alzheimer's disease on June 30, 2020, in Danvers, Massachusetts.

 Politics

-During a 2015 interview on Marc Maron's WTF Podcast, Di Paolo described his political outlook as "center-right" (noting that he doesn't oppose abortion or gay rights) and mentioned that his friend Colin Quinn had once quipped, "you're not a political comedian, but you could tell a joke about McDonald's and everyone would know how you voted".

-Di Paolo says he opposes left-wing political correctness, which he believes "ruined this country".
-Di Paolo was mentioned as part of a shock radio "brethren" in a New York Times article about CBS Radio's decision to fire Don Imus for referring to black college basketball players as "nappy-headed hoes".
+Di Paolo was mentioned as part of a shock radio "brethren" in a 2007 New York Times article about CBS Radio's decision to fire Don Imus for referring to black college basketball players as "nappy-headed hoes".
 The article described one of Di Paolo's bits in which he mocked an employee training manual entitled "Words Hurt and Harm", stating, "Right away, we’re starting with a false premise, because words don't hurt".